jarretlavallee/vagrant-vmpooler/README.md

 ### Quick Start

 To quickly get started, install the vagrant plugin with the command below.
-Then you'll want to add a dummy box from the [example_box](example_box) directory...finally create a Vagrantfile and run the up command with the `vmpooler` provider.
+If you are using Vagrant lower than 1.6.0, you'll want to add a dummy box from the [example_box](example_box) directory...finally create a Vagrantfile and run the up command with the `vmpooler` provider.

 ```
 $ vagrant plugin install vagrant-vmpooler